Teacher Training Program in Dance

 • Have sufficient knowledge of written and spoken French.

-For the contemporary option, a complete application must be sent by mail or delivered in person to the office of the École de danse contemporaine no later than August 15 (Autumn session) and in November 15 (Winter session).
+For the contemporary option, please fill the online form no later than August 15 (Fall session) and in November 15 (Winter session).

 This application must include: